denzelkwan/warzone_match_summary/README.md

 1. Clone my repo
 2. Get Python 3.9 or later.
 3. Run `pip install callofduty.py` to install the CoD API library.
+4. Update the `config.py` file to have your https://my.callofduty.com/login credentials.
-4. Run `py wzstats.py` in the project directory.
+5. Run `py wzstats.py` in the project directory.
-5. Follow prompts.
+6. Follow prompts.

 ### Issues
 If the terminal displays a `User not found` message, due to my lazy error handling it could either mean you entered a user that does not exist for that specific platform (activision, battlenet, psn, xbox) or the API is not allowing you to search for that player's data.